-Each group will deliberate for 30-40 minutes and then share the conclusions with the whole workshop, while the moderator of the session will be working on a canvas noting the key results.
-The presentation of the conclusions will allow for a group discussion, exchange of ideas, good practices and working methods, while the moderator will summarise at the end.
+Each group will deliberate for 30-40 minutes and then share its conclusions with the whole workshop, while the moderator of the session will work on a canvas noting the key results.
+The presentation of the conclusions will allow for a group discussion, exchange of ideas, good practices and working methods, while the moderator will end with a summary.
 The workshop will conclude by inviting each participant to choose a dixit card to evaluate their experience, based on the respective visual of the card, participants’ feeling of the day and obtained know-how.

 Led by Aurela Bozo, Center for Legal Civic Initiatives

 This workshop aims to reflect on the situation of Femicide in Albania, by sharing the findings and recommendations of a study on Femicide in Albania during the period 2017-2020.